 - 1. Every family judge to receive training in the art of interviewing children and child development.
-[FJ121] - 2.
+[FJ125] - 2.
 Judges to determine at an early stage whether or not it is in the child's interest for the child to be interviewed personally by them and where the decision is made not to interview directly, this should be kept under review as the case proceeds.
-[FJ122] - 3.
+[FJ126] - 3.
 The Bar Council and the Law Society to introduce guidance and specialist training for those questioning children and the vulnerable.
-[FJ123] - 4.
-Family courts to be open to pre-recording of evidential interviews, pre-court familiarisation, court supporters and special measures such as Live Link and screens.
-[FJ124] - 5.
+[FJ127] - 4.
+Family courts to be open to prerecording of evidential interviews, pre-court familiarisation, court supporters and special measures such as live link and screens.
+[FJ128] - 5.
 Registered intermediaries to be introduced into the family justice system with the power of the court to appoint them.
-In this context, courts should consider putting the required questions to a vulnerable witness through an intermediary.
-This could be done by the court itself, as would be common in continental Europe.
-[FJ125] - 6.
-As a first step, Registered Intermediaries (RIs) to be introduced for a specific part of civil justice, namely family justice, on a non-statutory basis.
-Referrals for RI assistance could be limited to cases where the securing the evidence of the vulnerable witness was of particular importance for the effective conduct of court business.
-[FJ126] - 7.
-This to be done administratively in the first instance using the court's inherent powers for a pilot scheme in Belfast Family Proceedings Court and Family Care Centre, where there would be sufficient numbers to allow a proper evaluation.
-Whilst it would be cheaper to permit it in smaller jurisdictions such as Craigavon, where there are fewer cases - this would diminish the evaluation process.
-A pilot would demonstrate that the costs are justified by the benefits - better client experiences, most effective use of court time and compliance with Articles 6 and 8 of the European Convention on Human Rights.
-[FJ127]
+In this context, courts should consider putting the required questions to a vulnerable witness through an

+- intermediary.
+This could be done by the court itself, as would be common in continental Europe.26 [FJ129] - 6.
+As a first step, registered intermediaries to be introduced for a specific part of civil justice namely, family justice on a non-statutory basis.
+Referrals for RI assistance could be limited to cases where securing the evidence of the vulnerable witness was of particular importance for the effective conduct of court business.
+[FJ130] - 7.
+This to be done administratively in the first instance using the court's inherent powers for a pilot scheme in Belfast Family Proceedings Court and Belfast Family Care Centre, where there would be sufficient numbers to allow a proper evaluation.
+Whilst it would be cheaper to permit it in smaller jurisdictions such as Craigavon, where there are fewer cases this would diminish the evaluation process.
+A pilot would demonstrate that the costs are justified by the benefits better client experiences, most effective use of court time and compliance with art.
+6 and art.
+8 of the European Convention on Human Rights.
+[FJ131] - 8.
+The Department of Justice to explore with the NSPCC the potential for the young witness service, which currently supports child witnesses in the criminal justice system, to be extended to the family court.
-&lt;sup>102 See Re W at para [28].

-- 8. The Department of Justice to explore with NSPCC the potential for the Young Witness Service, which currently supports child witnesses in the criminal justice system, to be extended to the family court.
 This should initially take the form of a pilot to identify the costs and benefits that would be associated with a full roll-out.
-[FJ128] - 9.
-The formation of a Family Justice Board, if adopted, to take up this issue of children and vulnerable adults in the family courts, carry out further research and make further appropriate recommendations.
-[FJ129]
+[FJ132] - 9.
+The formation of a Family Justice Board,27 if adopted, to take up this issue of children and vulnerable adults in the family courts, carry out further research and make further appropriate recommendations.
+[FJ133]

-THE COURT SETTING
+26 Re W (Children) [2010] UKSC 12 [28].

+Court setting
-17.1 In most family courts, no allowance is made for the unique family justice nature of the proceedings in terms of how the physical structure of the court is set up.
-We have considered suggestions to alter the formal nature of the court setting.

-17.2 There is some precedent for a much more informal setting in the youth justice context.
-Both the youth court and Family Proceedings Courts are constituted in the same way as juvenile courts under The Children & Young Person Act (Northern Ireland) 1968.

-17.3 Following series of reports from Lord Clyde (in his role as Justice Oversight Commissioner) commencing in 2003, and as a result of a recommendation from an inspection report by the Criminal Justice Inspectorate, guidelines in relation to the operation and layout of the youth court were reissued in 2014.
+- 17.1 In most family courts, no allowance is made for the unique family justice nature of the proceedings in terms of how the physical structure of the court is set up.
+We considered suggestions to alter the formal nature of the court setting. - 17.2 There is some precedent for a much more informal setting in the youth justice context.
+Both the youth court and Family Proceedings Courts are constituted in the same way as juvenile courts under the Children and Young Persons Act (Northern Ireland) 1968. - 17.3 Following a series of reports from Lord Clyde (in his role as Justice Oversight Commissioner) commencing in 2003, and as a result of recommendation 11 of A Review of the Youth Justice System in Northern Ireland (September 2011), guidelines1 in relation to the operation and layout of the youth court were reissued in 2014: